Roslyn Clark Artis, J.D., Ed.D.

 Dr. Artis is a member of the Presidents’ Advisory Board for Title III Administrators, the Educational Testing Service Presidents’ Advisory Council and is a Member of the Board of Directors for the American Council on Education (ACE) and the Board of Directors for the Council of Independent Colleges.
 She is also a member of the National Black MBA Advisory Council.

 Locally, Dr. Artis is a member of the United Way of the Midlands, Board of Directors, and is serving as Co-Chair of the 2020 Campaign, the EngenuitySC Board, and the First Citizen Bank, Greater Columbia Advisory Board.
 She serves as the secretary for the South Carolina Higher Education Tuition Grants Commission, and the Advisory Council for the South Carolina Philharmonic.
 Dr. Artis is an active member of the Governor’s COVID-19 AccelerateSC Advisory Team, the South Carolina Commission of Minority Affairs, and the Midlands Business Leadership Group (MBLG).

 A prolific speaker, critical thinker and fierce advocate for educational access, Dr. Artis has been recognized for her work locally and nationally and is frequently engaged as a mentor, lecturer, and catalyst for strategic transformation.
 Her passion for education, youth development, and service to the community is manifested through her work with numerous organizations including Delta Sigma Theta Sorority, Inc., the Links, Inc. and Jack & Jill of America.

-In her short time at the helm of Benedict College, Dr. Artis has made a tremendous impact, coining the phrase #TheBESTofBC!
+In her short time at the helm of Benedict College, Dr. Artis has made an indelible impact, coining the phrase #TheBESTofBC!